Kyle Nelson (gridiron football): Arizona Cardinals

 On November 10, 2021, Nelson was signed to the Arizona Cardinals practice squad.
 He was released on November 30.

 Indianapolis Colts

 On December 31, 2021, Nelson was signed to the Indianapolis Colts practice squad.
+He played in one game for the Colts during the 2021 season.
 He was released on January 3, 2022.

 Los Angeles Rams

 On October 14, 2022, Nelson signed with the practice squad of the Los Angeles Rams.
 He was terminated from his practice squad contract three days later.

+BC Lions

+On May 2, 2024, it was announced that Nelson had signed with the BC Lions.

 Personal life

-His grandfather Roger Nelson was selected in the 14th round, 164 overall in the 1954 NFL Draft by the Washington Redskins but played 13 years in the Canadian Football League for the Edmonton Eskimos.
+His grandfather Roger Nelson was selected in the 14th round, 164 overall in the 1954 NFL draft by the Washington Redskins but played 13 years in the Canadian Football League for the Edmonton Eskimos.
 His father, Mark Nelson, also played seven years in the Canadian Football League, and is currently the special team coordinator of the Toronto Argonauts.